dinomatic/docs.dinomatic.com/docs/docs/fxt/broker-page-templates.md

 ## Using Broker Page Templates

-There are 3 page templates available for displaying **Broker Review Pages** on your website.
+There are 5 page templates available for displaying **Broker Review Pages** on your website.

 1. **Default Template** - Standard broker review layout (used when no template is selected)
 2. **Overview Template** - Comprehensive broker information display
 3. **Trading Conditions Template** - Focused on trading parameters
+4. **Features Template** - Highlights key broker features, customer support, and education resources
+5. **Instruments Template** - Showcases the broker's tradable assets

 ---